Can You Get On A Plane With An Expired License

 3. If Your License is Expired, Gather Supporting Documentation: If you must travel with an expired license, gather any other documents that can help verify your identity.
 This might include a credit card, bank statement, utility bill, social security card, or birth certificate.
 The more documentation you have, the better your chances of convincing the TSA officer of your identity.

 4. Arrive at the Airport Early: If you anticipate potential issues with your identification, arrive at the airport earlier than usual.
-This will give you extra time to navigate the security process and address any questions or concerns that may arise.
+This will give you extra time to manage the security process and address any questions or concerns that may arise.

 5. Be Honest and Cooperative with TSA Officers: When interacting with TSA officers, be polite, respectful, and honest.
 Explain your situation clearly and answer their questions truthfully.
 Avoid becoming argumentative or defensive, as this will likely make the situation worse.

-7. Utilize TSA PreCheck or Global Entry: If you travel frequently, consider enrolling in TSA PreCheck or Global Entry.
+7. use TSA PreCheck or Global Entry: If you travel frequently, consider enrolling in TSA PreCheck or Global Entry.
 These programs provide expedited security screening and can reduce the likelihood of encountering identification issues.
 As a trusted traveler, you'll undergo a background check and fingerprinting, which can help to streamline the verification process.

 8. Keep Digital Copies of Important Documents: Store digital copies of your driver's license, passport, and other important documents on your smartphone or in a secure cloud storage account.
 This can be helpful if you lose your physical documents or need to provide additional verification.